Book I: Charlie Novak and the Dead Pigeon

 “Very much so.”

 “I’ll check him out.”
 Charlie jotted notes.
-“Anyway, even if you did file now, the money would be held up for the length of the investigation.”
+“Anyway, even if you did file now, the money would be held up during the investigation.”

 “Which you could be monitoring.
 As a senior investigator and all.”